varunmurkar/personal-website/content/posts/2020-09-08---empathy-is-overrrated.md

 - Can you, as (for example) a Tier-1 city educated 25-year-old designer, really understand or feel what a 65-year-old Chartered Accountant from Indore is experiencing?
 - Would you have the context and life experiences and observations required to be able to objectively and accurately anticipate that?
 - Will you really be able to apply the empathetic understanding from 1, 5, 10, or even 20 people to the thousands of potential users to the application?
-- If not, will you be able to empathise all the thousands or millions of users of the applications you're desiging?
+- If not, will you be able to empathise all the thousands or millions of users of the applications you're designing?

 The concept of personas is often touted as a solution to this problem.
 You build out a hypothetical person with some assumed attributes to figure out how to design for this person.
 If done right, this can typically help in building brand identities.
 Thing is, these attributes don't really help in building a solution to a user's problem.
 Because: